 O-NET Code Connector – Teacher: http://www.onetcodeconnector.org/find/result?s=Teacher

 Teacher, Secondary – 25-3021

-Q. How does SCF assure the quality of its ACP?
+Q. How does SCF assure the quality of its EPI?

 A. SCF has joined with a network of 24 other state and community colleges to provide resources, identify exemplary practices in teacher education and ensure quality performance assessment methods are in place.
 Programs are receiving national attention and being held to rigorous standards by the FLDOE, which has a detailed approval process.

-Q. Who should I contact if I want information about SCF's ACP?
+Q. Who should I contact if I want information about SCF's EPI?